riccardofelluga/reuse-checker/README.md

      repository in "assigned_to_machine" (see above), assigning a study number, e.g., 1.
    *  Start Reuse-Checker running **mix phx.server** within the root project directory.
    *  Open <http://localhost:4000/study>.
-This will display the web site shown in figure \ref{fig:checker-screen-shot}, which allows the user to start the analysis, stop it, reset it completely, or to reset only repositories not completely analyzed yet.
+This will display a web site that allows the user to start the analysis, stop it, reset it completely, or to reset only repositories not completely analyzed yet.
 These options where written to ease the analysis of a large number of repositories, which is often interrupted/fails because of various reasons, e.g., no more available space on the hard disk, a lost Internet connection, etc.
    *  After a study is completed, one can see the results calling
-      \url{http://localhost:4000/results?study=1}, assuming that the study id is 1 as in the example above.
+      <http://localhost:4000/results?study=1>, assuming that the study id is
+      1 as in the example above.

 ## Source code documentation